-How do you take a burgeoning startup and make it stronger?
-This was the question recently put to our growth director, Si Muddell.
-This is a multi-faceted question, answers to which cover everything from getting the right business culture to negotiating better deals with suppliers.
+How do you take a startup and make it stronger?
+It’s a question we’re asked on the regular.
+And it’s a multi-faceted one, answers to which cover everything from getting the right business culture to negotiating better deals with suppliers.

-But Si’s first answer was more encompassing: to really grow your business, you’ve first got to build your brand.
+But our first answer is always the same: to really grow your business, you’ve first got to build your brand.

 You’ve got to know your why